 Pafos Regional Board of Tourism

-The Pafos Regional Board of Tourism is the official body representing under one umbrella all sectors involved in the tourism industry at a regional level.
+The Pafos Regional Board of Tourism is the official body representing all the sectors involved in the region’s tourism industry, under one umbrella.

-The Board consists of 13 members including the four Municipalities represented through the mayors of the region, the chairman of the Union of Pafos communities, the CTO (Cyprus Tourism Organisation) and representatives of all associations related to the travel industry, chaired by the chairman of the Pafos Chamber of Commerce and Industry.
+The Board consists of thirteen members, including the four Municipalities represented through the Mayors of each region, the Chairman of the Union of Pafos communities, Deputy Ministry of Tourism, and representatives of all associations related to the travel industry, headed by the Chairman of the Pafos Chamber of Commerce and Industry.

-•To develop and coordinate activities in the region
+- To develop and coordinate activities in the region of Pafos

-• To increase flights to and from Pafos airport
+- To increase flights both to and from Pafos International Airport

-• To act as a coοrdinator for the implementation of tourist and other infrastructure projects towards the further development of the industry
+- To act as coordinator for the implementation of tourist and other infrastructure projects towards the further development of the industry

-7, Athinon & Alexandrou Papagou Avenue, Tolmi Court 101
+7 Athinon and Alexandrou Papagou Avenue, Tolmi Court 101

 P.O.
 Box 60082, 8100 Pafos, Cyprus